 Use a Salesforce permission set to configure these permissions.

-CE checks the object permissions when you connect a Salesforce report to a CE campaign.
-Refer to Enable Salesforce Auto-Enrollment to a CE Campaign.
+AIE checks the object permissions when you connect a Salesforce report to a AIE campaign.
+Refer to Enable Salesforce Auto-Enrollment to an AI Email Campaign.

 Prerequisites

-The CE packages must be installed in Salesforce.
-Refer to CE – Salesforce Integration Details and Requirements.
+- The AIE packages must be installed in Salesforce.
+Refer to AI Email – Salesforce Integration Details and Requirements.

-The user who performs the following tasks must be the Salesforce integration user who connected SFDC to CE.
+- The user who performs the following tasks must be the Salesforce integration user who connected SFDC to AIE.

 Verify whether the Salesforce integration user has sufficient permissions

-If you do not already know, you can verify in CE whether the Salesforce integration user permissions are correct.
+If you do not already know, you can verify in AIE whether the Salesforce integration user permissions are correct.

 As the Salesforce integration user:

-In CE, go to Salesforce Integration > Settings > Set up permissions.
+- In AIE, go to Salesforce Integration > Settings > Set up permissions.

-If there are permission warnings, CE displays a yellow exclamation point icon to indicate that permissions are missing for the objects.
+- Select Verify permissions. - If there are permission warnings, AIE displays a yellow exclamation point icon to indicate that permissions are missing for the objects.

 Set up a permission set for the Salesforce integration user